learn-co-curriculum/instant-datascience/README.md

 * Data visualization: using plots to display data
 * Functions: defining and running specific procedures in code

 This lesson will offer a brief glimpse into each of these topics.
 In the rest of the course, we will provide lessons and labs on each of these topics to break down the material step by step.
+Let's get started!

 ### Song Analysis